ch604/wpg-weather-web/README.md

 For standalone, just run the python script after installing the requirements listed in the txt file.

+You can load up the 'static/img' directory with random loading screens (or just one) and the 'static/audio' directory with your fav weather muzak in mp3 format.

 ### Music

 If you choose to enable music, you will need to interact with the page before it can autoplay. _Click on the clock_ in the top right of the page after it loads to begin playback, or see [Chrome Autoplay Policies](https://developer.chrome.com/blog/autoplay/#developer_switches) to launch a browser with autoplay enabled, if you need to do this on a machine without pointer input.